the-paid-actor/dcs-dtc/README.md

 local DCSDTClfs=require('lfs'); dofile(DCSDTClfs.writedir()..'Scripts/DCSDTC.lua')
 ```

+## Uninstalling

+Uninstalling the program via Windows only uninstall the program files, but not the files in DCS.
+Therefore to fully remove DTC you must delete the following as well:

+- Saved Games\DCS\Scripts\DCSDTC folder
+- Saved Games\DCS\Scripts\DCSDTC.lua file
+- Saved Games\DCS\Scripts\Hooks\DCSDTCHook.lua file
+- In Saved Games\DCS\Scripts\Export.lua, remove the line that references DTC

+Uninstalling also does not remove the Documents\DCS-DTC folder where your presets are saved.

 # In-cockpit Controls

 The mod features usage of unused cockpit buttons in DCS to show/hide the app, and to upload the preset. **Keep in mind** that the commands to show the app only works if the app is already running and DCS is not in exclusive full screen or VR mode.
 It will put the app in front of DCS, so you can interact with it, otherwise you have to Alt+tab to it.